 Optimize digestive function

-Ensure proper digestive and absorption of nutrients, so to ensure optimal nutritional status.
+Ensure proper digestive and absorption of nutrients to ensure optimal nutritional status.

 Address underlying digestive issues like dysbiosis and leaky gut.

-These digestive dysfunction can increase the overall inflammation and oxidative stress, affect proper absorption of nutrients, and potentially affect our brain health through the gut-brain axis.
+These digestive dysfunctions can increase the overall inflammation and oxidative stress, affect the proper absorption of nutrients, and potentially affect our brain health through the gut-brain axis.